 Some of these problems happen due to warm summer temperatures and humidity.
 You can control these insects and fungi by using an organic fungicide and neem oil.

 Pay special attention to the plant’s crown, which is susceptible to insects and disease.
-If the Nobile orchids become infested and diseased, then remove it before it can infect surrounding plants.
+If the Nobile orchids become infected and diseased, then remove them before they can infect surrounding plants.

 How To Handle Nobile Yellow Leaves

 Dendrobium Nobile can develop yellow leaves after flowering.
 Most of the time, this is normal and should not be a cause of concern as old leaves shed off and make room for newer leaves.

 But if you see the yellow leaves on a growing plant, then it may be due to the poor health of the plant.
 This may be as a result of inadequate sunlight or over-watering or under-watering it.

 Pay close attention to the leave texture, and dryness as soiled leaves are a sign of inadequate maintenance of the plant.